loum/nparcel/doc/source/interfaces/stocktake_reporting.rst

     :align: center
     :alt: Compliance Stocktake Sample report

+If the **Last completed stocktake** header value is blank, this means that the Alternate Delivery Point agent is in possesion of an aged parcel but has not as yet performed a stocktake.

 .. note::

     The Compliance report takes the longest time to complete and should